evolution-gaming/scala-bootcamp/sbt/4-Change.md

 Add the following line into `build.sbt` in our `5-inspect` project:
 ```
-scalaVersion := "2.13.4"
+scalaVersion := "2.13.6"
 ```
-Here we have `scalaVersion`, which is a setting key, `:=` which is an operator, and `"2.13.4"` which is a definition body.
+Here we have `scalaVersion`, which is a setting key, `:=` which is an operator, and `"2.13.6"` which is a definition body.

-If you have sbt running from a previous session, you will need to reload `build.sbt` so the changes are take into account.
+If you have sbt running from a previous session, you will need to reload `build.sbt` so the changes are take into account either by restarting an SBT session or by calling `reload` command.

 Let's have a look at our new Scala version now and then inspect it:
 ```